Text on screen: Quick Takes - Can de-risking portfolios support returns too?

-Jerome Schneider: My name is Jerome Schneider, head of the short-term portfolio strategies here at PIMCO.
+Jerome Schneider, Head of Short-term Portfolio Strategies: My name is Jerome Schneider, head of the short-term portfolio strategies here at PIMCO.

 For investors, the past few months have been quite volatile and as a result, many investors are looking to de-risk their portfolios.

 Chart: A line chart illustrates the up and down fluctuations of the U.S. 2 year/10 year yield curve from 1989 to 2019.
 A mountain chart that illustrates the growth in money market assets under management for the same period underlays the line chart.